About the OTP and the data on the site

 9. Will the OTP expand to other countries?

 The OTP will eventually be adaptable to and deployed in any country that manages natural forest areas through long-term forest management concessions.
-Currently, the OTP contains data about forest operations in the DRC, Congo and Cameroon.
-Data on forest operations in Gabon and CAR will be released on the OTP by the end of 2020.
+The OTP was launched in the Republic of Congo and the Democratic Republic of Congo, and expanded to Gabon, Cameroon and the CAR.
+It will expand to other major timber exporting countries as resources and opportunities allow.

 Observations of suspected infractions submitted by third-party organizations, however, are not limited to any specific country and users will be able to access data from around the globe.